akueckes/z80pack/README.md

 	lsusb

+which gives you an overview like

+	Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
+	Bus 001 Device 003: ID 054c:09cc Sony Corp.
+DualShock 4 [CUH-ZCT2x]
+	Bus 002 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub

-where the part before the colon is the VID and the part following the colon is the PID.
+where the ID part before the colon is the VID and the part following the colon is the PID.

 Create a file /etc/udev/rules.d/99-joystick.rules with the following content:

 	# My Joystick(s)
-	KERNEL=="event*", ATTRS{idVendor}=="aaaa", ATTRS{idProduct}=="bbbb", MODE:="0644"
+	KERNEL=="event*", ATTRS{idVendor}=="054c", ATTRS{idProduct}=="09cc", MODE:="0644"

-where you have to replace aaaa by the vendor ID (VID) and bbbb by the product ID (PID) of your joystick.
-Add a new line for every joystick you want to use.
+where you have to replace 054c by your controller's vendor ID (VID) and 09cc by the product ID (PID) of your controller.
+Add a new line for every controller you want to use.
 Then run

 	sudo udevadm control --reload-rules